-175. In seeking FDA approval of its first TAF-based antiviral drug product, Genvoya, Gilead told the FDA that TAF has better entry and concentration in HIV-target cells than TDF, thereby allowing the administration of smaller doses and reducing systemic tenofovir exposure, renal toxicity and bone effects, without sacrificing efficacy.

-as 8 to 25 mg of TAF had antiviral activity comparable to the approved dose of TDF 300 mg.
-Gilead selected the 25 mg TAF dose as the optimal dose for Phase 2 and 3 studies based on its antiviral activity.
-Gilead included TAF 10 mg in Genvoya because it provides similar exposures to TAF 25 mg when coadministered with cobicistat.
+- 167. In seeking FDA approval of its first TAF-based antiviral drug product, Genvoya, Gilead told the FDA that TAF has better entry and concentration in HIV-target cells than TDF, thereby allowing the administration of smaller doses and reducing systemic tenofovir exposure, renal toxicity and bone effects, without sacrificing efficacy. - 168.
+Gilead established during Phase I clinical development of TAF that doses as low as 8 to 25 mg of TAF had antiviral activity comparable to the approved dose of TDF 300 mg.
+Gilead selected the 25 mg TAF dose as the optimal dose for Phase 2 and 3 studies based on its to TAF 25 mg when coadministered with cobicistat.